 There were two groups interested closing Sheedy’s casino.
 The first were competing gambling establishments jealous of his success.
 Sheedy maintained a virtual monopoly by intimidating competitors and by paying a monthly “rent” to the police to guarantee that his casino would not be raided while others would.
-The other group fighting Sheedy, was a growing faction of reformers angered by Sheedy openly flaunting the gambling laws.
+The other group fighting Sheedy, was a growing faction of reformers angered by Sheedy's open flaunting of the gambling laws.

 While the casino was still his most profitable enterprise Sheedy was also growing as a real estate developer.
 In the mid 1880s he erected a three story commercial building— The Sheedy Building— on P Street.
 He also built a home for himself and his wife Mary on the corner of P and Twelfth Streets.

-Soon after moving into the Twelfth Street house, John and Mary took a vacation to New Orleans.
+Soon after she moved into the Twelfth Street house, John Sheedy took Mary on a vacation to New Orleans.
 There Mary gave him an ultimatum; either he marry her or she would stay in New Orleans.
 They returned to Lincoln as husband and wife and began living a respectable middleclass life.

 Trouble between them surfaced in 1890 when they took a trip to Buffalo, New York where Mary was treated for a “disease peculiar to women.”
 They had a fight and John returned to Lincoln, leaving Mary in Buffalo.
 While alone there she met and fell in love with Andrew “Harry” Walstrom, a machinist and travelling salesman.
-Mary returned to Lincoln and reconciled with John.
-Walstrom also moved to Lincoln.
+When Mary returned to Lincoln to reconcile with John Sheedy, Walstrom followed her there.